Tech companies scramble to remove Christchurch shooting video

 PewDiePie, whose real name is Felix Kjellberg, said on Twitter he felt "absolutely sickened" that the alleged gunman referred to him during the livestream.
 "My heart and thoughts go out to the victims, families and everyone affected," he said.

-The hours it took to take the violent video and manifesto down are "another major black eye" for social media platforms, said Dan Ives, managing director of Wedbush Securities.
+The hours it took to take the violent video and manifesto down were "another major black eye" for social media platforms, said Dan Ives, managing director of Wedbush Securities.

 The rampage's broadcast "highlights the urgent need for media platforms such as Facebook and Twitter to use more artificial intelligence as well as security teams to spot these events before it's too late," Ives said.